 Unconscionable dealing, as interpreted in case law, occurs where two requirements are satisfied:

-1 one party to a contract or transaction is under a “special disability” (see “Types of special disability”); and
+1 one party to a contract or transaction is under a “special disability” (see “Types of special disability”, below); and

 2 the other party takes unfair advantage of that disability, either with knowledge of that disability or where the other party has “closed their eyes” to the disability.